Koenkk/docker-compose-exercise/README.md

 ## Exercise
 ## 1. Running the database and webapp
-First create a separate network for the database and webapp by running: `docker network create --driver bridge altran-docker-compose`.
+First create a separate network for the database and webapp by running: `docker network create --driver bridge altran-docker-compose`

 Start the containers by running:
-* Database: `docker run -d --name database --net=altran-docker-compose -e MYSQL_ROOT_PASSWORD=movie123 koenkk/altran-docker-compose-database`.
+* Database: `docker run -d --name database --net=altran-docker-compose -e MYSQL_ROOT_PASSWORD=movie123 koenkk/altran-docker-compose-database`
-* Webapp: `docker run -d --name webapp --net=altran-docker-compose -p 8080:80 koenkk/altran-docker-compose-webapp`.
+* Webapp: `docker run -d --name webapp --net=altran-docker-compose -p 8080:80 koenkk/altran-docker-compose-webapp`

 Open your browser and go to http://localhost:8080.
 You will now see the movies from the database displayed by the webapp.